nbelouard/AmphibianIsotopicNiches/README.md

 ## Access and reproduce this analysis

 If you wish to reproduce the analyses, once the project is cloned locally:
-- access the folder and open the coexistence_isoniches.Rproj file to open the project in Rstudio
+- access the folder and open the coexistence-isoniches.Rproj file to open the project in Rstudio
 - install the package using the R button "install and restart" in the Build tab of Rstudio.